Love is Violence - Voideville (2024)

 "I'm sure Evan won't mind if you eat some of his," Clara said as she stirred a spoon of sugar into her coffee, the clink-clink filling the room.

 "Ew!
-No, his cereal tastes like a diseased puss*," Elizabeth said.
+No, his cereal tastes like a diseased pussy," Elizabeth said.

 Clara looked up at that, caught off guard, the clinking stopping in its tracks.
 "I'm sorry, it tastes like what?"

-"A gross old diseased puss* - dry, sour, and yeasty," Elizabeth explained.
+"A gross old diseased pussy - dry, sour, and yeasty," Elizabeth explained.

 Clara pinched her nose as if a headache were coming on, "Elizabeth first of all, language - secondly, I told you not to watch those gross medical shows.
 You're too young to hear things like that."

 "Why?
-I have a puss*, and besides, I learned that from Granny Lou," Elizabeth said.
+I have a pussy, and besides, I learned that from Granny Lou," Elizabeth said.

 "Elizabeth," Clara said in exasperation, "Granny Lou is old.
 She forgets what's appropriate and not appropriate to say to a young girl.
 You have to use your better judgment in what's befitting of a lady to repeat."